The idea of a Jewish Institute for Technical Education in Palestine (1901-1921)

 The completed Technion building at the beginning of the 1920s

-First Technion Society (1923-1933)
+First Technion Society (from 1924)

 Four years passed before the Technion was refurbished and ready for teaching.
 Only very limited funds were available for the most necessary renovation work to remedy the poor condition of the building at the beginning of the 1920s.
 In addition to the years of neglect during the First World War, not only the furnishings but also the laboratory utensils had been looted: During the British Mandate period, the ladies of the society are said to have used the glass chemical flasks to pickle their pimples.

 In 1923, Albert Einstein visited the empty Technion building on his way back from a lecture tour in Japan.
 His ship anchored in Haifa, he had the architect Alexander Baerwald show him the building and, as a physicist, supported the plan to open an institute for technology and science in Haifa in the near future.
-After his return to Germany, he became president of the first Technion Society worldwide.
+After his return to Germany, he called together wealthy Jewish personalities in Berlin to establish the world’s first “Technion Society”.
 Baerwald and Einstein knew each other from Berlin, where they had played chamber music together in a quartet; Einstein played the violin, Baerwald the cello.
-Einstein’s commitment consisted primarily in the establishment of a new “Society for a Technical Institute in Haifa”, which was notarized in his apartment in Berlin-Schöneberg, Haberlandstraße 5, on 17.04.1924.
-This first German Technion Society solicited donations for the Technion and customs concessions or exemption from customs duties for the shipment of furnishings.
+Einstein’s commitment consisted primarily in the establishment of a new “Society for a Technical Institute in Haifa”, which was founded in his apartment in Berlin-Schöneberg, Haberlandstraße 5, on April 17, 1924.
+This society solicited donations for the Technion and customs relief or exemption from customs duties for the shipment of furnishings.
 The global currency crisis led to a significant drop in donations.
 The donations therefore consisted mainly of practical items, such as technical instruments and furniture, in order to make the former building fully usable again.

 The World Zionist Organization also provided a small budget, and in December 1924, the first students enrolled in architecture and civil engineering at the Technion.
 Female engineering students were among them right from the start.